DusanRandD/Softmax/README.md

 # Softmax
 This C code implement the Sofmax function on user array.
-Softmax is a common function for output layer in Neural Networks for clasification models.
+Softmax is a common function for output layer in Neural Networks for classification models.
 It's gives the probability of all possible solutions.